-First of all, each and every referral should be appreciated.
+First of all, every referral should be appreciated.
 And I genuinely do feel a sense of gratitude when a client takes the time to do this.

-Still, it’s important to understand that a web design referral is a bit different than in other industries.
-For example, it’s not the same as sending someone to your favorite electrician or real estate agent.
+But a web design referral is a bit different than in other industries.
+For example, it’s not the same as sending someone to your favorite restaurant or real estate agent.

-In those businesses, it’s a bit more cut-and-dry.
-The electrician will gladly fix whatever is going on with your wiring.
-The real estate agent can show you a variety of homes that fit your budget.
-In either case, those professionals provide a service and then are probably out of your life until you need them again – which could be years from now.
+Those businesses are straightforward.
+The restaurant will gladly serve your favorite dish.
+The real estate agent can show you homes that fit your budget.
+In either case, they provide an immediate service.
+Then they are out of your life until you need them again.

-Web design is unique in that it is both highly-specialized and often entails a long-term relationship.
+Web design is unique.
+It is both highly specialized and often entails a long-term relationship.
 Thus, it’s not just a matter of making a sale and being on your merry way.

 Project Needs vs. Your Specialties and Preferences

-Sometimes, whether or not a referral is a good fit comes down to code.
+Sometimes, a referral is a good fit based on code.
 If you specialize in Drupal and the prospective client requires WordPress, the writing is pretty much on the wall.
 Easy enough.

 It’s not always that simple, though.
-For instance, I’ve had a number of businesses referred to me who just needed someone to take over maintenance of their existing website.
-In addition, there have been a few cases where a website wasn’t completely finished and the client needed someone to step in and tie up the loose ends.
+For instance, I’ve had several businesses referred to me who needed someone to take over the maintenance of their existing website.
+In addition, there have been cases where a website wasn’t finished.
+The client needed someone to step in and tie up the loose ends.

-This clashes with one of my core policies – to avoid maintaining websites built by someone else.
-There are occasional exceptions, but I’d prefer to build something from the ground up.
-It’s just a more comfortable situation for me, one where I feel more confident in my ability to provide great service.
+This clashes with one of my core policies.
+I avoid maintaining websites built by someone else.
+There are occasional exceptions.
+But I prefer to build something from the ground up.
+It’s just a more comfortable situation.
+I feel more confident in my ability to provide great service.

-Perhaps it’s a guilty conscience, but the fact that these were referrals complicated my decisions.
-The idea of potentially letting down an existing client who went out on a limb for you is a powerful thing.
+Perhaps it’s a guilty conscience.
+But the fact that these were referrals complicated my decision.
+The idea of letting down an existing client is a powerful thing.
 Whether that is a realistic view is another subject altogether.

-Just as your specialties may differ from a client’s needs, the potential relationship may not always be so promising.
-This is something that needs to be carefully considered before signing onto a project.
+Your specialties may differ from a client’s needs.
+And your potential relationship may not be so promising, either.
+This needs to be carefully considered before signing up for a project.

-Again, a referral can cloud things a bit.
-It’s possible to give someone that extra benefit of the doubt, even when all signs tell you to do otherwise.
+Again, a referral can cloud your vision.
+It’s possible to give someone the benefit of the doubt.
+You may do so even when all signs tell you otherwise.

-I’ve found myself in this situation a few times over the years.
-Ignoring the red flags, I booked projects and almost immediately regretted doing so.
+I’ve found myself in this situation.
+Ignoring the red flags, I booked projects.
+And I almost immediately regretted doing so.

 So, What Are the Obligations?

-Even if a referral should undergo equal scrutiny, there is a case to be made for giving one preferential treatment.
-These folks are already “in the club”, so-to-speak.
+A referral should undergo equal scrutiny.
+But there is also a case for giving it preferential treatment.
+These folks are already “in the club,” so to speak.

-That doesn’t mean that you have to work with them.
-But it does compel us to at least listen to what they have to say.
-After all, there’s no real harm in saying “no thanks” if need be.
+That doesn’t mean that you must work with them.
+But it does compel us to listen to what they have to say.
+After all, there’s no harm in saying “no thanks” if it’s not a fit.

-On the other side of the equation, I think there is an obligation to thank your existing client.
-That should be the case whether you end up working on the new project or not.
-It doesn’t have to be anything elaborate – just a simple thank-you note will do.
+Regardless, I think there is an obligation to thank your existing client.
+It doesn’t have to be anything elaborate – just a simple thank you note will do.

 And what of the potential impact of turning down a referral on your client relationship?
 That can be tricky.
 So much depends on the personalities involved.
-But honesty really is the best policy.
-If things didn’t work out, it’s okay to share the outcome if asked.
+But honesty is the best policy.
+If things don’t work out, it’s OK to share the outcome if asked.